Restless reachability problems in temporal graphs: Experiments

 \subsection{Baselines}

-In this subsection we discuss baseline approaches considered for comparison.
-Additionally, we present careful justification on why certain approaches used to solve temporal reachability problems fail to solve restless reachability problems.
+In this section we discuss the baseline approach considered for comparison.
+Additionally, we present careful justification on why certain approaches used to solve temporal reachability problems fail to solve restless reachability problems in Appendix~\ref{appendix:baselines}.